Dhruv2027/cse15l-lab-reports/labreport1.md

 ![Image](SS13.png)

 Oh no!
-An error message is printed claiming that "cat: lecture1: Is a directory".
+An error message is printed: `cat: lecture1: Is a directory`.
 This is output as the `cat` command is designed to output the contents of files, not concatenate an entire directory.
 Now, what if we pass no arguements after `cat`?

 ![Image](SS15.png)

-Well, since no arguement is passed, whatever you input will be output back to you.
+Well, since no arguement is passed, the `cat` command uses the terminal as an input, so whatever you input will be output back to you.
 As can be seen in the output above, I wrote "yeah", "todo", and "boo", each of which were repeated.
-This process will be terminated when "control + D" is pressed.
+This process will be terminated only when "control + C" is pressed.
 This happens because the command is meant to work with an arguement, so without an arguement, it just repeats whatever the user inputs.